Stižemo

 Stižemo (trans.
-Here We Come) is an album by Serbian and Yugoslav keyboardist Laza Ristovski and Yugoslav drummer Ipe Ivandić, released in 1978.
+Here We Come) is an album by Serbian and Yugoslav keyboardist Laza Ristovski and Bosnian drummer Ipe Ivandić, released in 1978.

 Recording

 Early 1978: side project

 While conceptualizing and making Stižemo, both Ristovski and Ivandić were members of the hard rock band Bijelo Dugme.
 The duo decided to record the album as a side project during 1978 while the band was on hiatus because of its leader, guitarist Goran Bregović, serving out his mandatory Yugoslav People's Army stint.
 Ristovski and Ivandić were not the only Bijelo Dugme members who had decided to make use of the hiatus in order to pursue a side project as the band's vocalist Željko Bebek was also off on his own recording a solo album, Skoro da smo isti, which would be released by Jugoton.

 During early 1978, ahead of going into the studio to record the material, Ristovski and Ivandić, as well as the rest of the musicians they gathered for the project, got together in a motel in Kruščica outside of Vitez for practice sessions.
 However, the sessions didn't go smoothly, reportedly, due to both Ristovski's and Ivandić's excessive drinking.
 Each song on the album was composed by Ristovski with the lyrics written by Ranko Boban.
 In addition to Ristovski and Ivandić, the personnel preparing the album included: Leb i Sol member Vlatko Stefanovski on guitar, Teška Industrija member Goran Kovačević on vocals, Ivandić's sister Gordana Ivandić also on vocals, and Zlatko Hold on bass guitar and synthesizer.
 Stefanovski's participation was seen as returning a favour to Ristovski for having had arranged Stefanovski's band Leb i Sol's appearance among the opening acts at the Hajdučka česma concert six months earlier.

 Stižemo was recorded in Matrix Recording Studios in London during February and March 1978 with Zlatko Hold as producer.
 Ristovski and Ivandić reportedly ran out of funds while in London and had to borrow money from Bijelo Dugme bandmate Zoran Redžić in order to cover the recording costs.
 Jugoton expressed interest in releasing the recorded material, however, the label—that also had Bijelo Dugme in its stable of acts—remained non-committal in terms of the exact monetary figure or release date for Stižemo as the negotiations between the two parties dragged on.